c3d/xl/doc/XL-0-introduction.md

 which is intercepted by the enclosing `locally`, which then re-evaluated its contents, and then sends a redraw event to the enclosing layout.
-The two other layouts will use the cached graphics, wihtout re-evaluating the code under `locally`.
+The two other layouts will use the cached graphics, without re-evaluating the code under `locally`.

 All this can be implemented entirely within the constraints of the normal XL evaluation rules.
 In other words, the language did not have